Saturday, January 24th, 2015

 From Los Angeles to New Haven, 11 cities across the country have instituted municipal ID programs.
 Now New York, a city with an estimated half-million undocumented immigrants, is preparing to launch the country’s largest program in January 2015.

-With the new city IDs, New Yorkers, regardless of immigration status, will be able to apply for a job or library card, access health services, sign a lease, or file […]
+With the new city IDs, New Yorkers, regardless of immigration status, will be able to apply for a job or library card, access health services, sign a lease, or file a police […]

 1 Comment